 It takes two to tango, or in this case, mentor.
 But virtual mentoring also requires technology.
 This is a great time for reverse mentoring to play a role in your exploration of virtual connection tools.

-While our program requires video conferencing for qualified meetings between pairs, the virtual aspect does not have to end with the video call.
+While the Commission’s program requires qualified meetings between mentoring pairs to be held via video conferencing in lieu of in-person, the virtual aspect doesn’t have to end with the video call.
 Other communication and collaboration tools can be a great way to expand your discussions and enhance collaboration on your action items.

 You might use an instant messenger tool such as Slack or even create a project dashboard, Trello for example, to organize professional development goals for the program.
 Again, communicate your ideas and preferences, and be open to trying new products and learning together.